MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-weather-forecast-machine-learning.md

 ms.author: robinsh
 ---

-# Weather forecast using the sensor data from your IoT hub in ML Studio (classic)
+# Weather forecast using the sensor data from your IoT hub in Machine Learning Studio (classic)

 ![End-to-end diagram](media/iot-hub-get-started-e2e-diagram/6.png)